aitgon/vtam/doc/tutorial.md

 * blast=2.9.0
 * wopmars=0.0.8 ( https://github.com/aitgon/wopmars )

-These dependencies and VTAM can be installed automatically using within the Conda environment:
+These dependencies and VTAM can be installed automatically using within the Conda environment with this command:

 ~~~
 make